r-owen/as_op_doubleweave/README.md

 * Inside the directory, issue the following commands:

-    * **pip install -e .** (note the final period) to install an "editable" version of the package.
+    * **pip install -e .** (note the final period) to make an "editable installation" of the package.
-      Meaning a version that runs from the source code, so any changes you make can be run without reinstalling.
+      An editable installation runs from the source code, so changes you make to the source are used when you run or test the code, without the need to reinstall the package.

     * **pre-commit install** to activate the pre-commit hooks.